core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: artwork-align="center"}

-### Well-Known KUDOS Resource
+### Well-Known KUDOS Resource # {#well-known-kudos-desc}

-A CoAP server that supports KUDOS should make available the well-known KUDOS resource defined in {{well-known-kudos}}.
-The presence of such a resource (e.g. by querying well-known/core) can indicate to clients that this server supports KUDOS.
+According to this specification, KUDOS is transferred in POST requests to the Uri-Path: "/.well-known/kudos" (see {{well-known-kudos}}), and 2.04 (Changed) responses.
+An application may define its own path that can be discovered, e.g., using a resource directory {{RFC9176}}.
+Client applications can use the resource type "core.kudos" to discover a server's KUDOS resource, i.e., where to send KUDOS requests, see {{rt-kudos}}.

 ## Signaling KUDOS support in EDHOC # {#edhoc-ead-signaling}